Posted online in September. “Goals for the next 7 weeks.

 WEEK 1.

 The first days I enjoyed fresh beginnings on the water.
-Shared one evening out with Bren, a day with my pally Chrish and launched for some easy solo bursts out there too.
+Shared one evening out with Bren, a day with my pal Chrish and launched for some easy solo bursts out there too.
 A relatively flat, hotter weather week, the majors and minors were the ticket for hooking up with fish on a variety of presentations.

 The day with Chrish it was good for catching up.
-One trolling and one casting we managed to mid forties and a miss.
+One trolling and one casting we managed two mid forties and a miss.
 With Bren another time, we reeled in her first of the season too.
-No stranger to fifties this muskie didn’t make that fifty mark but my favorite partner was happy nonetheless.
+No stranger to fifties this muskie didn’t make that mark but my favorite partner was happy nonetheless.
 Here are some of Bren’s beauties from the past in black and white, with the color photo being the latest.

 .